Geometric interactions between bricks and $\tau$-rigidity: Introduction

+Although the above conjectures are well-known for hereditary algebras and some other families, we remark that both conjectures are still open in full generality.
+Meanwhile, there has been some important progress in the past few years that settled them in some cases and developed substantial reductions (for details, see \cite{Mo1, Mo2, MP1, MP2, MP3, MP4, STV, Pf1, Pf2} and references therein).

-As the second aspect of the problem studied in our work, and inspired by the above results, we consider the geometric counterpart of the three sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$.
-More precisely, for an algebra $A$, we consider the representation varieties of $A$ and their irreducible components.
-In particular, by $\Irr(A)$ we denote the set of all irreducible components in all representation varieties $\rep(A,\textbf{d})$, where $\textbf{d}$ is an arbitrary dimension vector of $A$ (for details, see Section \ref{Preliminaries}).
+Inspired by our results in Theorem \ref{Thm 1.1}, and in connection with Conjectures \ref{2nd bBT conj.} and \ref{Demonet Conj intro}, in the second part of our paper we consider the geometric analogues of the three sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$.
+More precisely, for algebra $A$, we consider the representation varieties of $A$ and their irreducible components.
+Let $\Irr(A)$ denote the set of all irreducible components in all representation varieties $\rep(A,\textbf{d})$, where $\textbf{d}$ is an arbitrary dimension vector of $A$ (see Section \ref{Preliminaries}).
 As shown in \cite{CBS}, the study of components in $\Irr(A)$ heavily relies on the knowledge of indecomposable components, namely, those $\Z$ in $\Irr(A)$ which contain a non-empty open subset consisting of indecomposable modules.
 Let $\Irr^i(A)$ denote the set of all indecomposable components in $\Irr(A)$.
-Moreover, by $\Irr^b(A)$ we denote the set of brick components in $\Irr(A)$, which are those irreducible components of $A$ that contain a brick.
-Finally, by $\Irr^{i\tau}(A)$ we denote the set indecomposable components which are generically $\tau$-reduced (for definition, see Section \ref{Preliminaries}).
+Moreover, by $\Irr^b(A)$ we denote the set of brick components in $\Irr(A)$, which are those irreducible components of $A$ that contain a brick (it then follows that the bricks form a non-empty open set in the component).
+Finally, by $\Irr^{i\tau}(A)$ we denote the set indecomposable components which are $\tau$-regular (for definition, see Section \ref{Preliminaries}).